mirzaal1/KMPImageGallery/README.md

-# Kotlin Multiplatform Image Gallery
+# Kotlin Multiplatform Artistic Images Gallery

 Kotlin Multiplatform Project developed to display the images (artistic creations by MidJourney ) this application is developed with Compose Multiplatform and works on Android and iOS platform.